HurrayBanana/p5hosting/engine/docs/msgT.md

 engine created by Hurray Banana &copy;2023-2024

-this can be found in file **messagebus.js**
+this can be found in file **track.js**
 ## class msgT
 > list of static message types to send or subscribe to
 >
-> add your own messages here give it a name and set it to a string with the same name.
+> add your own messages type by inheriting from this class, give it a name and set it to a string with the same name.
 >
 > this will help with debugging.
 These are just examples, create your own with an inherited class (I usually call this mymess)
 >